Rahul-Ratheesh/sec-xbrl/README.md

 Idea of this fork is to remove the dependency on RaptorXML server but instead use Arelle's open source platform for processing XBRL files.

-In addition to the standard Python libraries, you also need to install the Python feedparser module/library available here: https://pypi.python.org/pypi/feedparser and the BeautifulSoup module/library available here https://pypi.org/project/beautifulsoup4/
+In addition to the standard Python libraries, you also need to install
++ Python feedparser module/library available here: https://pypi.python.org/pypi/feedparser
++ BeautifulSoup module/library available here: https://pypi.org/project/beautifulsoup4/

 For more information on Arelle, please see here: http://arelle.org/arelle/